April 15, 2019

 How can AIMC students contribute to an opioid-free future?
 Simply by pursuing the field that

 they have chosen.
-In our Masters and Doctorate programs our students learn hands-on skills, a variety of diagnostic approaches, and practical experience to assist them in helping others manage pain.
-Our programs cover acupuncture, herbology, biomedicine, oriental medicine, integrative medicine, and professional practice.
+In our Masters and Doctorate programs, our students learn hands-on skills, a variety of diagnostic approaches, and practical experience to assist them in helping others manage pain.
+Our programs cover acupuncture, herbology, biomedicine, East Asian medicine, integrative medicine, and professional practice.
 Our students are prepared to work alongside medical doctors to create pain management plans for those who need them.

 Did you know?
 Acupuncturists can be primary care physicians in the state of California.